8 Malpractice Insurance Terms Every Healthcare Worker Should Know

 8. Claims Severity

 This refers to the degree of financial liability that comes from a claims settlement.
 To illustrate, a claim settled with no payment for damages is usually perceived as having a “small” severity.
-A claim that forces the insurance provider to pay a policy’s full limits is, on the other hand, defined as a “large” severity.
-Each year, settlement rates are largely determined according to trends in claims severity.
-Severity includes defense expenses as well as settlement amounts.
+A claim that forces the insurance provider to pay a policy’s full per claim limit is, on the other hand, defined as a “large” severity claim.
+Each year, settlement amounts and jury awards are largely determined according to current trends in social and judicial inflation which greatly impact claims severity.
+Since severity includes defense expenses as well as settlement amounts, the increased cost of defending cases, including non meritorious claims, also impact the price of your insurance.

 NOW Insurance is committed to developing tailored plans at affordable rates.
-All medical providers and allied medical professionals need professional liability coverage, including licensed counselors and therapists.
+All medical providers and allied medical professionals need professional liability coverage, including registered nurses and nurse practitioners.
 Learn more about our professional liability coverage by visiting NOW Insurance.
 You can also get a quote in less than three minutes by completing our easy online application.